 DataWorks! salons enable researchers to gather to educate each other, illuminate best practices, and innovate new solutions in a casual atmosphere.
 Mark your calendar for our upcoming salons:

 DataWorks!
 Data Management Plan Challenge

 Data Management Plans (DMPs) play an integral role in ensuring that data are collected, organized, stored, and shared responsibly.
 Biomedical and biological researchers writing such plans frequently ask for examples of excellent DMPs that incorporate their data types and specific storage, access, and IP requirements.
 The DataWorks!
 Data Management Plan Challenge responds to this need and celebrates excellence in managing and sharing biomedical and biological data.
 Share your existing DMPs (or create a new one) that incorporate your data types and specific storage, access, and IP requirements using the DMPTool for a chance to win an Outstanding NIH DMSP Award, a cash prize, and an opportunity to have your DMP published in FASEB BioAdvances.

 Statement on Data Management and Access

 Moving forward, the scientific enterprise will need to develop integrated community-based solutions.
-The following principles and recommendations are meant to help guide stakeholder efforts to advance data management and access in the biological and medical sciences.
+To that end, we’ve developed principles and recommendations that are meant to help guide your efforts to advance data management and access in the biological and medical sciences.